-High-pressure die casting is a fast method for net shape manufacturing of parts from nonferrous alloys.
+High-pressure die casting is a fast method for the net shape manufacturing of parts from nonferrous alloys.
 This article reviews the automation technologies for the different stages or steps of the process.
-The steps include liquid metal pouring, injection, solidification, die open, part extraction, die lubrication, insert loading, and die close.
-Some manual aspects of the operations together with automation options are discussed.
+These steps include liquid metal pouring, injection, solidification, die open, part extraction, die lubrication, insert loading, and die close.
+Some manual aspects of the operations, together with automation options, are discussed.
 The article describes finishing steps, such as finish trimming, detailed deflashing, shot blast cleaning, and quality checks.
 Automation of the postcasting process is also discussed.

 Download citation file: